Where the Physics of Music and the Music of (Astro)Physics Collide

 Inspired by the discovery of the remarkable TRAPPIST-1 planetary system, an astrophysicist, a musician, and an astrophysicist/musician decided to see what happens when the rhythmic and harmonic structure of planetary systems is translated directly into music.
 The result is SYSTEM Sounds, a collection of music and animations generated by numerical simulations, real data, and a little creativity.

-Learn about the deep connection between music and astronomy and the stories behind all of our space music in Matt’s talk at the Ontario Science Centre’s Saturn Star Party!
-He’s joined by Andrew for a live performance of Saturn’s B Ring, for electric guitar and Rhodes.
+Want to learn more about the deep connection between music and astronomy and the stories behind some of our space music?
+Check out Matt’s talk at Hart House Orchestra’s performance of Holst’s The Planets or his longer talk at the Ontario Science Centre’s Saturn Star Party.
+For the latter, he’s joined by Andrew for a live performance of Saturn’s B Ring, for electric guitar and Rhodes.

 The harmonic series forms the basis of musical harmony and rhythm and now you can hear it played by a hypothetical planetary system!
 Click here for more!